Completing your college degree is not only possible at Ursuline College, but it's also affordable.

 The PLUS Loan Application will determine if you are eligible to borrow for this program.
 A credit check will be done once submitted and the results will be sent to both the parent and the school.
 The second step is completing the Master Promissory Note (MPN).
 The MPN is a legal document in which the parent promises to repay his or her loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of the loan(s).
 If a parent is borrowing a Direct PLUS Loan for more than one student, the parent will need to complete a separate MPN for each loan.

 You will receive a disclosure statement that gives you specific information about any loan that the school plans to disburse under your MPN, including the loan amount and loan fees, and the expected loan disbursement dates and amounts.

 Loan Limits, Interest Rate and Loan Charges

 There are no set limits for Direct PLUS Loans, but you may not borrow more than the cost of your child’s education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 The school will determine the actual amount you may borrow.
 The interest rate for Direct PLUS Loans is a fixed rate of 7.0%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan’s first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center.
 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee helps reduce the cost of making these low-interest loans.
-Ursuline College will deduct the fee before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.
+The origination fee is deducted when the loan is disbursed, so the loan amount you actually receive will be less than the amount you have to repay.